By: Sophia Speroff, MPH, RD

 To help avoid the disappointment of receiving foods your children can’t eat, skip trick-or-treating in the neighborhood and consider other festive activities.
 Halloween is not just about the candy!
 Carve a pumpkin, go on a scavenger hunt, play games, watch spooky movies or host a costume contest as the main event.
 Some restaurants give out free or discounted meals to costume wearers, check your local smoothie shop or orchard for activities.

 For children with allergies, it might be helpful to set a few rules before they can enjoy their treats.
 Make sure they ask an adult to read the label before opening a piece of candy to ensure there are no harmful ingredients.
+You can also get them excited to learn what they should read for, kids enjoy taking charge!
 Sort all of their collected candies into separate piles so they know which are safe or unsafe to eat.
-Carry epinephrine auto-injectors or other medication in case an allergic reaction occurs.
+Carry epinephrine auto-injectors or other medication along their treat-route in case an allergic reaction occurs.

 5. Stay up to date on allergy testing